Iqrajahan/AI-Powered-Document-Search-Engine-Using-NLP-and-Embeddings/README.md

 # Langchain with RAG
-This project uses a Langcahin with RAG.
+This project uses a Langchain with RAG.